SkyrilHD/Dell-Exx50-Hackintosh/README.md

 2. If you want to use pure UEFI as a workaround, you can use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi).
 Download and run the code and select 'Enable HIDPI (with EDID)'.
 Then restart your computer and the glitches should be resolved.

+## Intel WiFi

+Starting with v2.3, AirportItlwm is included in the EFI but disabled to ensure stability.
+To enable Intel WiFi, enable it in the config.
+The EFI will only have stable versions of AirportItlwm.
+So if you want to experiment with Intel WiFi, you can do so by visiting the [itlwm repo](https://github.com/OpenIntelWireless/itlwm) and downloading the latest alpha build.
+Stability can be much worse, so use with caution!
+Also, do not forget to enable IntelBluetooth to make Bluetooth more stable!

+If you experience no internet with AirportItlwm, I suggest switching to itlwm and see if it works there.

 ## Recommended BIOS settings
 <details>
   <summary>Expand BIOS settings</summary>